Accessibility Statement

 Our existing design was produced by a 3rd party design agency.
 This relationship has been paused for some time now, and any changes to the codebase are largely managed in-house.

-We are looking to move in time to the upcoming University Website Publishing Platform, a new managed Content Management System which will also incorporate a new University Design System.
+We are looking to move in time to the University's EdWeb 2 Website Publishing Platform, a managed Content Management System which also incorporates the University Design System.
 All content will be moved to this new platform.
 During this time we plan to fix many of our current accessibility issues.

 The University has published a web strategy and governance approach: